nextapps-de/flexsearch/README.md

 });
 ```

-For a better understanding, using the same expression without the where clause has pretty much the same performance.
-On the other hand, using a where-clause without a tag on its property has an additional cost.
+An additional where-clause has a significant cost.
+Using the same expression without _where_ performs significantly better (depending on the count of matches).

 <a name="sort"></a>
 ## Custom Sort